Create a virtual network peering - Resource Manager, different subscriptions and Azure Active Directory tenants

 A virtual network peering can't be created between two virtual networks deployed through the classic deployment model.
 If you need to connect virtual networks that were both created through the classic deployment model, you can use an Azure VPN Gateway to connect the virtual networks.

 This tutorial peers virtual networks in the same region.
 You can also peer virtual networks in different supported regions.
-It's recommended that you familiarize yourself with the peering requirements and constraints before peering virtual networks.
+Familiarize yourself with the peering requirements and constraints before peering virtual networks.

 Prerequisites